spiral/docs/orm/custom-relations.md

 ---                          | ---
 Spiral\ORM\RelationInterface | Used to represent loaded data in parent entity.
 Spiral\ORM\Schemas\RelationInterface | Used to compile ORM schema, declared needed columns and FKs.
-Spiral\ORM\LoaderInterface | Used to configure RecordSelector based on relation options and JOIN needed tables
+Spiral\ORM\LoaderInterface | Configures RecordSelector based on relation options and JOIN needed tables

 Once your relation is implemented you can register in in schemas/relations config based on desired name: